gordonbay/Windows-On-Reins/README.md

 - Disable location tracking;
 - Disable recycle bin;
 - Enable DNS-over-HTTPS (DoH), both on Windows and Firefox, it encrypts the communication between the client and the resolver to prevent the inspection of domain names by network eavesdroppers;
-- Enable Encrypted Client Hello (ECH) on Firefox, to prevent TLS from leaking any data by encrypting all messages;
+- Firefox: Enable Encrypted Client Hello (ECH), to prevent TLS from leaking any data by encrypting all messages;

 ## Gaming